top of page

 I'm an award-winning facilitator who supports people in bloom through authenticity, vulnerability, and a growth-oriented mindset.

-I've hosted dozens of experiences for diverse audiences and vulnerable populations—from creatives in Uganda, to at-risk youth in NYC, and Latine trauma survivors.
+I have hosted dozens of experiences for diverse audiences and vulnerable populations—from creatives in Uganda, to at-risk youth in NYC, and intersectional complex trauma survivors.
 While I've worked with organizations like the U.S. State Department and Condé Nast, I prefer working with small businesses and local activist collectives.

-My events have been officially recognized for reshaping culture and upholding the values of global diversity and inclusion, belonging, equity, and access by organizations like the NYU Alumni Association, Eventbrite, and more.
+My events have been recognized for shaping culture and upholding the values of global diversity and inclusion by organizations like the NYU Alumni Association, Eventbrite, and Job Corps Academy.

 bottom of page